 The protection of privacy is important to us at People Check Pty Ltd (“PeopleCheck”).
-We treat all personal information as confidential and handle in accordance with the Australian Privacy Principles, the Privacy Act 1988 (Cth) and the Privacy Amendment (Enhancing Privacy Protection) Act 2012 (Cth).
+We treat all personal information as confidential and handle in accordance with the Australian Privacy Principles and the Privacy Act 1988 (Cth).

 PeopleCheck provides background checking and validation services and is engaged by its clients to validate the skills, qualifications, experience and background of potential employees.
 We are under an obligation to keep a candidate’s information confidential and not to use it for any other purpose other than background screening and validation.

 The reason for the background checks being undertaken is to enable our client to assess an individual’s (“the candidate”) suitability for employment or appointment; this may be for new employment, a role change within an existing employer and/or for compliance purposes.

 Why We Collect Personal Information

 - You have provided it to us, for instance:

 - you are a candidate applying for a role with one of our clients;

 - you are a client of our company; and/or

 - you contact us to make comments, complaints or to ask us questions;